Game investments in Q2 2020: Fewer deals, but bigger value at $7.8 billion

 On Wednesday, VGames said it had raised $30 million to invest in games in Israel and Eastern Europe.
 Managing director Eitan Reisel said in an interview with GamesBeat he believes there are about 30 game investment funds operating today.

-Several gaming-related funds have raised money during Q2: U.S.-based venture capital fund Grishin Robotics (founded by Dmitry Grishin, a cofounder of Mail.Ru Group) announced a new $100 million fund.
-The fund has expanded its investment focus from robotics hardware and IT into new industries, such as online gaming and interactive entertainment.
+Several gaming-related funds have raised money during Q2: U.S.-based venture capital fund Grishin Robotics (founded by Mail.Ru cofounder Dmitry Grishin) announced a new $100 million fund.
+That fund has expanded its investment focus from robotics hardware and IT into new industries, such as online gaming and interactive entertainment.

 San Francisco-based Transcend Fund has raised $50 million to invest in early-stage game companies.
 Headed by Shanti Bergel, a veteran game investor and acquirer, the fund has already made some investments, including contributing to the $12 million raised by mobile sports game maker Nifty Games (NFL Clash).